bitovi/academy/src/angular/3-creating-components/creating-components.md

 In this part, we will:

 - Install precreated assets
+- Learn about components
+- Learn about displaying data in component templates
 - Create a home component
 - Use interpolation binding in our home component view
 - Learn about directives